Yaciukdh/SwiftCode/README.md

 TO DO:

-Write code for Problem 546 from Project Euler
+Write code for Problem 546 from Project Euler and create augmented (worse) minesweeper.